Deployment of FotoStation for Windows

 - On the Security tab, add the groups/users to be granted permission to install FotoStation (they need read access).

 - Open the Deployment tab and select Uninstall this application when it falls out of the scope of management.
-This way, the software will be uninstalled from computers that are taken out of the management scope.
+This way, the software will be uninstalled from computers that are removed from the management scope.

 14. Close the Group Policy Management Editor.
 Now, you can link the Group Policy Object to a group of computers:

-- In the Group Policy Management window, right-click the computer or OU to which you want to apply the GPO and choose Link an Existing GPO, then choose the deployment package that you would like to distribute.
+- In the Group Policy Management window, right-click the computer or OU to which you want to apply the GPO and choose Link an Existing GPO.
+Then choose the deployment package you would like to distribute.

 15. Force a Group Policy update by running gpupdate on clients.
 This refreshes local and Active Directory-based Group Policy settings.
 Usually, it should not require additional options - just run gpupdate from the command prompt.